Chasing Kareem: Tracking LeBron James' pursuit of NBA record

 Abdul-Jabbar points: 38,387.

-James’ latest game: He scored 20 points Wednesday night in the Los Angeles Lakers’ 113-104 home victory over San Antonio.
+James’ latest game: He scored 41 points Saturday night in the Los Angeles Lakers’ 125-121 overtime loss at Boston.

-Potential record-breaker: At his current rate of 29.9 points per game, with 158 points needed to pass Abdul-Jabbar, it would take James six more games to become the NBA’s scoring leader.
+Potential record-breaker: At his current rate of 30.2 points per game, with 117 points needed to pass Abdul-Jabbar, it would take James four more games to become the NBA’s scoring leader.
 Assuming he does not miss any games, that makes the potential record-breaking game Feb.
-7 at home against Oklahoma City.
+4 at New Orleans.

 AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports